wjzhengsh/blockchain/certificates.md

 You can use the {{site.data.keyword.blockchainfull_notm}} Platform Network Monitor to view the identities that are registered with your CA and add new ones.
 Navigate to the "Certificate Authority" panel of the Network Monitor.
 This panel displays all the identities that have been registered with your CA, including your organization admin, peers, and client applications.
 To register a new identity in your organization and click the **Add User** button on the panel.
 A pop-up window opens and displays the following fields that are necessary to register a new identity.
   - **Enroll ID:** This will the name of your new identity, sometimes referred to as your `enroll ID`. **Save this value** for when you configure a remote peer or enroll a new application.
   - **Enroll Secret:** This will be the password to your identity, sometimes referred to as your `enroll Secret`. **Save this value** for when you configure a remote peer or enroll a new application.
-  - **Type:** Select the type of identity the you want to register, either peer or client application.
+  - **Type:** Select the type of identity that you want to register, either peer or client application.
   - **Affiliation:** This will be the affiliation within your organization, such as `org1` for example, that the identity will belong to.
   - **Maximum Enrollments:** You can use this field to limit the number of times your can enroll or generate certificates using this identity.
 If you leave the field blank, the value defaults to an unlimited number of enrollments.

 You can use this panel to register a new peer identity if you are deploying a [remote peer](/docs/services/blockchain/howto/remote_peer.html#remote-peer-aws-about).
-Alternatively, you can you can register a client if you are developing an application that can submit transactions to your network.
+Alternatively, you can register a client if you are developing an application that can submit transactions to your network.
 Visit the [developing applications tutorial](/docs/services/blockchain/v10_application.html#dev-app) to learn more about using the Fabric SDKs with the platform.

-### Generating client side certificates (enrollment)
+### Generating client-side certificates (enrollment)
 {: #managing-certificates-enrollment}
-Before you can connect a third party client to {{site.data.keyword.blockchainfull_notm}} Platform, you need to be authenticated.
-The process of generating the necessary certificates, your private key and your public cert (also known as your enrollment cert or signCert), is called enrollment.
+Before you can connect a third-party client to {{site.data.keyword.blockchainfull_notm}} Platform, you need to be authenticated.
+The process of generating the necessary certificates, your private key and your certificate (also known as your enrollment cert or signCert), is called enrollment.
 These certificates will be needed anytime your client communicates with the network.
 Any client that submits calls to the network need to sign payloads by using a private key and attach a properly signed x509 certificate.

 Visit the [developing applications tutorial](/docs/services/blockchain/v10_application.html#dev-app) to learn how to [enroll using Fabric Node SDK](/docs/services/blockchain/v10_application.html#dev-app-enroll-sdk).
 Enrolling with the SDK generates 3 separate items: a private key, signCert, and a public key that was used to create the signCert.